Frost-Lee/milnet_tf_keras/README.md

 ##### Raw Data

 The model uses [Amazon product data](http://jmcauley.ucsd.edu/data/amazon/) as the training data.
 The downloaded JSON file is reformated so that they look like the following.
+The dataset should be balanced during the reformat step.

 ```
 ###5.0